 "There are no viable feral honeybees left in the UK; the future of our honeybees is in the hands of beekeepers.
 Blackhorse Apiaries exists for the sole purpose of ensuring we have those beekeepers."

-Located near Woking, Blackhorse Apiaries' dedicated purpose is the education, guidance and support of contemporary, suburban beekeepers.
+Located near Woking, Blackhorse Apiaries' dedicated purpose is the provision of beekeeping courses in Surrey to ensure the continued education, guidance and support of contemporary, suburban beekeepers.
 We were founded in 1999 by well-known local beekeeping educator John Hamer.
 John has been keeping bees for over 45 years and in that time has been:

 - A seasonal bee diseases inspector;